HichameMoriceau/MGANs/README.md

-#
+# Real time style transfer with MGAN

 The main problem of the MGAN method is the processing of *flat surfaces* and the ghosting effect produced around faces.
-To fix this problem, we tried the following methods:
+To fix this problem, we tried the following :

 - Adding brown noise on input images during training

 - Adding a total variation (TV) loss module

-- Concatenating addictional noise feature maps to the output of VGG (ReLU4_1)
+- Concatenating additional noise feature maps to the output of VGG (ReLU4_1)

 - Changing the L2 total variation loss to an L1 loss
   - TV weight > 1e-4 prevents the network from initially learning,